Ayaaaankhan/virtual-assistant-for-visually-impaired/README.md

 3. **Read**:

-    1. Jyoti also detects text from images and reads it loud.
+    1. alex also detects text from images and reads it loud.
     2. As a further application it can summarize articles from newspapers.

 4. **Fill forms**

-    1. Jyoti also reads out forms (majorly applicable for bank purposes)
+    1. alex also reads out forms (majorly applicable for bank purposes)

 5. **Mobile Interactions**